ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ## Build, test, release, and deployment

 ### Build
-Figure XXX below illustrates the build process.
+Figure 7 illustrates the build process.
 By running `dotnet build` in the terminal, an implicit run of `dotnet restore` is triggered.
 After restoring, .dll files are created for each .csproj file.
 When all .dll files are created, the terminal will output a `Build Successful!` message.

 ![Illustration of the building process for _Chirp!_](../docs/images/BDSA-build.png)